 Current and potential competitors have established, and may establish in the future, cooperative relationships among themselves or with third parties to increase their ability to address the needs of our prospective customers.
 In addition, our competitors have acquired, and may continue to acquire in the future, companies that may enhance their market offerings.
 Accordingly, new competitors or alliances among competitors may emerge and rapidly acquire significant market share.
-As a result, our competitors may be able to adapt more quickly than alliances may also result in transaction pricing pressure which could result in large reductions in the selling price of our services.
+As a result, our competitors may be able to adapt more quickly than us to new or emerging technologies and changes in customer requirements, and may be able to devote greater resources to the promotion and sale of their products.
+These relationships and alliances may also result in transaction pricing pressure which could result in large reductions in the selling price of our services.
 Our competitors or our customers' in-house solutions may also provide services at a lower cost, significantly increasing pricing pressure on us.
 We may not be able to offset the effects of this potential pricing pressure.
 Our failure to adapt to changing market conditions and to compete successfully with established or new competitors may have a material adverse effect on our results of operations and financial condition.
-In particular, a failure to offset competitive pressures brought about by competitors or in-house solutions developed by Cingular Wireless.
+In particular, a failure to offset competitive pressures brought about by competitors or in-house solutions developed by Cingular Wireless could result in a substantial reduction in or the outright termination of our contract with Cingular Wireless, which would have a significant negative material impact on our business.